 Our core ministry programs center around small groups, modeled after the same relational ministry that Jesus displayed with his disciples.
 We have a fantastic team of gifted, dedicated, and trained adult volunteers who lead these small groups.
 They each possess three core qualifications: they love Jesus, they love teenagers, and they listen well.

 In addition, our Senior Interns are integral to the leadership of our junior high ministry.
 These positions are selective and demanding, requiring a high level of commitment and Christian maturity.
-High school seniors who serve as Senior Interns mentor 7th and 8th grade students under the guidance of adult coaches and Mike & Ted.
+High school seniors who serve as Senior Interns mentor 7th and 8th grade students under the guidance of adult coaches and Mike.

-Mike Flavin and Ted Jordan lead alongside one another as the co-pastors of student ministry.
-They are passionate about proclaiming the gospel, seeing young people come to and grow in Christ, and supporting families in raising their kids in faith.
-They’d love to talk to you about anything that’s on your mind – don’t hesitate to get in touch.
+Mike Flavin is passionate about proclaiming the gospel, seeing young people come to and grow in Christ, and supporting families in raising their kids in faith.
+He’d love to talk to you about anything that’s on your mind – don’t hesitate to get in touch.

-If you have questions or would like more information about any of these programs, please get in touch with either of our Student Ministries pastors, Mike Flavin or Ted Jordan, via email (email@example.com, with “For Mike Flavin” or “For Ted Jordan” in the subject line) or at 908.665.0050.
+If you have questions or would like more information about any of these programs, please get in touch with our Student Ministries pastor, Mike Flavin, via email email@example.com, with “For Mike Flavin” in the subject line or at 908.665.0050.
 We can’t wait to meet you and your family.

 In Matthew 19:14, Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 Our goal is to nuture, teach and help lead children to a personal relationship with Jesus Christ through early childcare, Sunday School, after-school Youth and Kid Clubs and Vacation Bible School (VBS).
 It is our prayer that through these programs, children will learn to connect with God in a personal, meaningful way and form lasting friendships with other children in their community!